celinelatulipe/ThinkLikeComputer/_sources/Iteration/week2a2.rst

     :align: center
     :alt: image of numerous variables being declared and assigned values

-  Given the following CodeLens image, what is the next value of j?
+  The next line to execute is shown with the red arrow (line 4).
+What line of code will execute next?
   |blank|

+  -    :6:   Correct.
+The code goes to line 4 and realizes it's done looping over j so it then jumps down to the next line (6).
-  -    :h:   Correct.
-The outer loop starts over and the inner loops begins at the first letter in "hello" :.*:    Hmmm not quite, this one is tricky.
+       :.*:    Hmmm not quite, this one is tricky.
 The next line to execute will be the top of the inner for loop, but then what?
+What letter just printed?